 Drug-induced cardiotoxicity

-Inhaled particulate matter (PM) has recently been linked to a staggering 20% of mortality worldwide.
-Studies show chronic inhalation of particulate matter causes alterations in cardiac electrophysiology, and can lead to arrhythmias, oxidative stress, inflammation, vascular dysfunction, atherosclerosis, and heart failure.
-Pre-existing cardiovascular disease further increases the risk of adverse cardiac events following chronic PM exposure.
+Airborne toxins are harmful substances present in the air, coming from various natural and man-made sources and can exist as gases, vapors, particulate matter, or aerosols.
+Amongst them, Inhaled particulate matter (PM) has recently been linked to a staggering 20% of mortality worldwide.
+Chronic inhalation of particulate matter can lead to arrhythmias, oxidative stress, inflammation, vascular dysfunction, atherosclerosis, and heart failure.

 Implanted telemetry remains the gold standard for cardiovascular electrophysiology studies in terms of signal quality and data coverage.